simondlevy/Hackflight/README.md

-# Hackflight: Simple quadcopter flight control firmware and simulation for C++ hackers
+# Hackflight: Simple quadcopter flight control firmware for Arduino / C++ hackers

-Hackflight is simple header-only C++ firmware for quadcopter flight controllers and simulators.
+Hackflight is simple header-only C++ firmware for quadcopter flight controllers and <a href="https://github.com/simondlevy/Hackflight-Sim">simulators</a>.
 It is geared toward people like me who want to tinker with flight-control firmware, and use it to teach students about ideas like inertial measurement and PID tuning.  <b>If you are in the 99% percent of users who just want to get your vehicle flying without getting into firmware